kranthireddy98/Java-backend/core-java-cache-learning/src/main/java/com/cache/cache.md

 Parallel execution can make systems *appear* fast.

 Example:
 - One database query takes 1 second
-- Five queries run in parallel
+- Five identical queries run in parallel
 - Total wall-clock time ≈ 1 second

 This leads to a dangerous misconception: